JetBrains/guide/site/dotnet/tutorials/web-fundamentals/navigation/index.md

 At the bottom, you can have a quick peek into files without opening them in the editor.

 Let’s say I want to check where a symbol was declared or look for its usages.
-I can focus on that symbol and click <kbd>Cmd/Ctrl+B</kbd> and voila!
+I can focus on that symbol and click <kbd>Cmd/Ctrl+B</kbd> and voilà!
 The file opens with the cursor on the definition of the symbol.

 Now, what if I want to go back to a file I recently opened?
 There’s the **Recent Files** popup that can help with that (<kbd>Cmd/Ctrl+E</kbd>).
 On its right, you can see the list of recently opened files that you can quickly jump to.
 On the left, there’s a list of tool windows.
 Let’s use the speed search to narrow the list of choices and explore one more helpful navigation feature.